josephbulger/josephbulger/blog/from-scratch/permissions.md

-Once we have our groups and users set up from our external identity provider we can move onto defining what permissions they should have.
-This is mostly straight forward, but we'll have to take a few detours along the way because of how groups work with the google workspace IDP.
+Once we have our groups and users set up from our external identity provider we can move on to defining what permissions they should have.
+This is mostly straightforward, but we'll have to take a few detours along the way because of how groups work with the Google Workspace IDP.

 ## Permission Sets

-The first thing we have to do is script out our permission sets.
-We will use to effectively connect IAM policies to our IDP groups.
+The first thing we have to do is script our permission sets.
+We will use these to connect IAM policies to our IDP groups.
 This will all be done in CDKTF.

 ```typescript
 const set = new SsoadminPermissionSet(scope, `${name}-admin`, {